larsenwork/monoid/Readme.md

 <p>&nbsp;</p>
 #Ligature Support

-I'm using opentype features `calt` + `liga` to create the ligatures and add contextual positioning.
+I'm using OpenType features `calt` + `liga` to create the ligatures and add contextual positioning.
 These are unfortunately not supported by all programs.

-> Please add your findings to this readme if it isn't here already.
+> Please add your findings to this readme if they aren't here already.

 ###Code Editors